JesseEmond/blitz-2025-registration/README.md

 ```
 ([update source](https://github.com/JesseEmond/blitz-2025-registration/blob/a179249c7b6a6c618dab7975739a3f4ee013114f/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/threats/threat.decomp.js#L53-L90), [ctor source](https://github.com/JesseEmond/blitz-2025-registration/blob/a179249c7b6a6c618dab7975739a3f4ee013114f/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/threats/threat.decomp.js#L441-L450))

 In other words, threats start by moving every 5 ticks, then after 301 ticks they move every 4 ticks, then after 501 ticks they move every 3 ticks, until 901 ticks where they start moving every tick.
-This is interesting, because we might expect that surviving up to 1500 ticks is not that far from surviving up to the maximum of 2000 ticks.
+This is interesting, because we might expect that surviving >900 ticks is not that far from surviving up to the maximum of 2000 ticks (in practice, it's not that simple).
 ##### Pathfinding
 The game has utils with pathfinding logic.
 We'll see that not all threats rely on this for pathfinding, but it appears in a couple of places.

-I won't copy  [the code](https://github.com/JesseEmond/blitz-2025-registration/blob/main/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/utils/pathfinding.decomp.js) here because it's a non-trivial amount, but it suffices to say that it computes, for every possible starting square, the shortest distance to every other square on the grid.
-Let me plug [this resource](https://www.redblobgames.com/pathfinding/a-star/introduction.html#breadth-first-search) for great pointers to really understand pathfinding algorithms and internalize how they work.
+I won't copy [the code](https://github.com/JesseEmond/blitz-2025-registration/blob/main/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/utils/pathfinding.decomp.js) here because it's a non-trivial amount, but it computes, for every possible starting square, the shortest distance to every other square on the grid.
+Let me use this as a chance to plug [Amit's A-Star pages](https://www.redblobgames.com/pathfinding/a-star/introduction.html#breadth-first-search) for great pointers to really understand pathfinding algorithms and internalize how they work.
-In terms of cloning this logic, the exact details of how this is done aren't that important to us, because the utils really only save the cost for every possible `(from, to)` pairs, they don't store a specific move sequence (i.e. the `came_from` map is not preserved).
+In terms of cloning this, the exact details of how closest distances are computed aren't that important to us, because the utils really only save the cost for every possible `(from, to)` pairs, they don't store a specific move sequence to reach each pair (in other words, the `came_from` mapping is not preserved).

-All we need to know is that there is a `internalGetDistances(from)` method that will return costs to other possible `to` positions, and that instead of returning a grid of positions, it encodes 2D positions as an integer with `width * y + x`.
+Just know that the code uses a `internalGetDistances(from)` method that will return costs to other possible `to` positions, and that instead of returning a grid of positions, it encodes 2D positions as an integer with `width * y + x`.

-Instead, we just need to focus on how `getPath` works, since the threats use this to pick their next move (i.e. to move to the next cell on the path).
+We really care about how `getPath` works, since the threats use this to pick their next move (i.e. to move to the next cell on the path).
 It works like the following:
 ```js
 class PathfindingGrid {
 	internalGetDistances(from) { /* ... */ }